Analyzing and Improving the Image Quality of StyleGAN: Implementation details

 We implemented our techniques on top of the official TensorFlow implementation of StyleGAN\footnote{\texttt{https://github.com/NVlabs/stylegan}} corresponding to configuration \arch{a} in \reftabmain{}.
 We kept most of the details unchanged, including the dimensionality of $\ZZ$ and $\WW$ (512), mapping network architecture (8 fully connected layers, 100$\times$ lower learning rate), equalized learning rate for all trainable parameters \cite{Karras2017}, leaky ReLU activation with $\alpha=0.2$, bilinear filtering \cite{zhang2019} in all up/downsampling layers \cite{Karras2018}, minibatch standard deviation layer at the end of the discriminator \cite{Karras2017}, exponential moving average of generator weights \cite{Karras2017}, style mixing regularization \cite{Karras2018}, non-saturating logistic loss \cite{Goodfellow2014} with $R_1$ regularization \cite{Mescheder2018}, Adam optimizer \cite{adam} with the same hyperparameters ($\beta_1=0, \beta_2=0.99, \epsilon=10^{-8}, \mathrm{minibatch}=32$), and training datasets \cite{Karras2018,LSUN}.
 We performed all training runs on NVIDIA DGX-1 with 8 Tesla V100 GPUs using TensorFlow 1.14.0 and cuDNN 7.4.2.

 \paragraph{Generator redesign} In configurations \arch{b}--\arch{f} we replace the original StyleGAN generator with our revised architecture.
-In addition to the changes highlighted in \refsecin{}, we initialize components of the constant input $c_1$ using $\mathcal{N}(0,1)$ and simplify the noise broadcast operations to use a single shared scaling factor for all feature maps.
-We employ weight modulation and demodulation in all convolution layers, except for the output layers (tRGB in \reffigGDarch{}) where we leave out the demodulation.
+In addition to the changes highlighted in \refsecin{}, we initialize components of the constant input $c_1$ using $\mathcal{N}(0,1)$ and simplify the noise broadcast operations to use a single shared scaling factor for all feature maps. \FINAL{Similar to Karras~et~al.~\cite{Karras2018}, we initialize all weights using $\mathcal{N}(0,1)$ and all biases and noise scaling factors to zero, except for the biases of the affine transformation layers, which we initialize to one.} We employ weight modulation and demodulation in all convolution layers, except for the output layers (tRGB in \reffigGDarch{}) where we leave out the demodulation.
 With $1024^2$ output resolution, the generator contains a total of 18 affine transformation layers where the first one corresponds to $4^2$ resolution, the next two correspond to $8^2$, and so forth.

 \paragraph{Weight demodulation} Considering the practical implementation of \refeqmodem{}, it is important to note that the resulting set of weights will be different for each sample in a minibatch, which rules out direct implementation using standard convolution primitives.
 Instead, we choose to employ \emph{grouped convolutions} \cite{krizhevsky2012} that were originally proposed as a way to reduce computational costs by dividing the input feature maps into multiple independent groups, each with their own dedicated set of weights.
 We implement \refeqmodem{} by temporarily reshaping the weights and activations so that each convolution sees one sample with $N$ groups\,---\,instead of $N$ samples with one group.
 This approach is highly efficient because the reshaping operations do not actually modify the contents of the weight and activation tensors.